MV L'Astrolabe 1988-

-L’Astrolabe is the main resupply vessel used by l’Institute Polaire for the resupply of the French base, Dumont D'Urville, in Adelie Land.
-Based in Hobart, it has also been chartered by ANARE.
+Built in 1986, the MV L’Astrolabe is the main resupply vessel used by l’Institute Polaire to support research for the French Antarctic program and resupply the Dumont d’Urville base.
+Based in Hobart, the ship is occasionally chartered by the Australian Antarctic Division.

 - Ice class A-super

-In August 1991, L'Astrolabe became the first European ship since 1922 to complete the Northeast Passage through the Arctic to Japan during a collaborative French, Japanese and Russian expedition.
+In addition to L’Astrolabe’s extensive Antarctic career, during the 1991 French, Japanese and Russian collaborative expedition it became the first European ship since 1922 to complete the Northwest Passage through the Arctic to Japan.

 In addition to its service to the French Antarctic program, the ship also regularly resupplies the joint French and Italian station Concordia at Dome C.